openclimatefix/open-source-quartz-solar-forecast/examples/streamlit_app/README.md

 1. Clone the repository and install all the dependencies in a virtual environment on a Linux System(or WSL):
    `pip install -e .` and `pip install -r requirements.txt`

-2. Set up environment variables (if applicable):
+2. Optionally, if you have an enphase inverter, set up environment variables (if applicable):

 - Create a `.env` file in your root directory
 - Add the following variables: